 Most of the drill drivers in this roundup will tackle basic DIY tasks but it goes without saying that you get what you pay for.
 The more expensive models are invariably better built and add more power to your elbow.

-If you're looking for the best cordless drill to get your DIY on with this Easter and beyond, then look no further.
+If you're looking for the best cordless drill to get your DIY on with, then look no further.

 The best cordless drills, in order

-There’s a reason you see so many Dewalt tools on sites: they’re rock solid, reliable and cleverly designed, and this XR Brushless Compact is no exception.
+There’s a reason you see so many Dewalt tools on pro jobs: they’re rock-solid, reliable and cleverly designed, and this 20V XR Brushless Compact is no exception.

-There’s just one battery pack in this version, a 4.0Ah XR Li-ion battery, but what you lose in batteries compared to other Dewalt deals, you gain in functionality.
-The XR Brushless Compact has 14 torque settings and a powerful hammer function for tougher jobs.
+There’s just one battery pack in this drill/driver kit, a 2Ah XR Li-ion battery, but what you lose in batteries compared to other DeWalt deals, you gain in functionality.
+The XR Brushless Compact has 15 clutch settings and a powerful hammer function for tougher jobs.